Essenbæk Church: Old Essenbæk Church

+Deconstruction

 In the autumn of 1865 the then decrepit church was torn down, but the churchyard was preserved, and was used some years still.
-Some of the church’s furniture, including 10 of the triptych’s figurines representing the 12 Apostles, were sold at auction, but the figurines representing the apostles James the Just and Peter were taken by the mason N. Schunck, who participated at the demolition.
-In 1894 he gave them to Randers Museum, and two years later Countess Christiane Scheel gave the triptych’s figurines representing Christ and Mary to the museum.
+Some of the church's furniture, including 10 of the triptych's figurines representing the 12 Apostles, were sold at auction, but the figurines representing the apostles James the Just and Peter were taken by the mason N. Schunck, who participated at the demolition.
+In 1894 he gave them to Randers Museum, and two years later Countess Christiane Scheel gave the triptych's figurines representing Christ and Mary to the museum.
 In 1910 a monument was erected on the churchyard, and in 1971 wooden gates were added to the then tile-hung portal in the churchyard dike.
 Around the monument, the corners of the church are indicated now by edge-raised natural stones.

-Building history
+The new church

-The ”church owner” wanted to build a new church in Assentoft, but the local parish superintendency would that a new church like the old one should stand outside the village.
+The "church owner" wanted to build a new church in Assentoft, but the local parish superintendency would that a new church like the old one should stand outside the village.
 The Ministry for Ecclesiastical Affairs and Public Instruction, which mediated communication between the two parties, estimated in 1866 that they could not agree, but in October 1868 the construction of a new church was begun in Assentoft.
 It was the first church that Frits Uldall designed, and November 28, 1869 the new Essenbæk Church was consecrated by Bishop Brammer.
 Its bell was recast in 1885.

-After the ”church owner” requested to be exempt from liability for the church's condition, the church in 1913 became self-governing.
+After the "church owner" requested to be exempt from liability for the church's condition, the church in 1913 became self-governing.